johnwarden/deliberati/content/post/2021-10-04-argument-model.md

 Note we place the premise after the conclusion.

-For example, referring to our jury trial argument graph, the argument $$\text{𝐴◂-𝐵}$$ could be expressed in plain English as *the fact that the defendant signed a confession is a good reason to believe that she is guilty.*
+For example, referring to our jury trial argument graph, the argument $\text{𝐴◂-𝐵}$ could be expressed in plain English as *the fact that the defendant signed a confession is a good reason to believe that she is guilty.*

 We represent an argument that opposes conclusion 𝑋 with some premise 𝑌 using the notation: